Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

-The only valuable contribution of Urbit in this space is its naming scheme and its take on Zooko's triangle — which is extremely valuable, but a tiny part of Urbit (happily, that also makes it easy to duplicate in your own designs, if you wish) The rest, in the end, is mostly a waste of time as far as ownership goes (but resurrecting the idea of orthogonal persistence is still independently cool, though its Urbit implementation is ultimately backwards).
+The only valuable contribution of Urbit in this space is its naming scheme and its take on Zooko's triangle — which is extremely valuable, but a tiny part of Urbit (happily, that also makes it easy to duplicate in your own designs, if you wish).
+The rest, in the end, is mostly a waste of time as far as ownership goes (but resurrecting the idea of orthogonal persistence is still independently cool, though its Urbit implementation is ultimately backwards).

-It could be argued that the Nock VM makes it easier to verify computations, and thus to ascertain that nobody is tampering with your computations (though of course it these verifications can't protect against leakage of information at lower levels of the system).
+It could be argued that the Nock VM makes it easier to verify computations, and thus to ascertain that nobody is tampering with your computations (though of course these verifications can't protect against leakage of information at lower levels of the system).
 Certainly, Urbit makes this possible, where random Human systems can't do it.
 But if Humans wanted to verify computations they could do it much more easily than by using Urbit,